JoshuaRifareal/Construction-Estimate/README.md

 # Construction-Estimate

-Automated Construction estimator with illustrations and formula
+Excel speadsheet Construction estimator with illustrations and formula.
+Automated using VBA